Mathnerd314/stroscot/docs/Commentary/Exceptions.rst

 But programming OOM-free is consistent, in the sense that if the compiler is able to eliminate all allocations and hence eliminate the possibility of OOM, then these will most likely be consistently eliminated on every compile.
 So asserting that a function or block can't OOM is possible. .NET had Constrained Execution Regions which implemented this, with various hacks such JITing the region at load time rather than when the region was first executed.
 So there's precedent.

 So then there are two ways to handle OOM: let it crash, or try to recover.
 Recovering from OOM is hard, since you can't allocate more memory.
-It is allowed to try to allocate memory, but the handler should expect this to fail.
-The JVM apparently has weird bugs when you catch OOM, like 2 + 3 = 7.
+It is allowed to try to allocate memory, and this can succeed, e.g. if another thread freed memory since the OOM was thrown, but the handler should still be designed to expect this to fail.
+The JVM apparently has weird bugs when you catch OOM, like 2 + 3 = 7, so crashing is the only real option there.
 But you can restore invariants, e.g. release locks.

 Stack overflow is more tractable than OOM, in the sense that there is no asynchronous competition for the resource, hence a static analysis can show that there is sufficient stack.
 It is also easy to handle stack overflow by switching to an alternate stack.
 It is also fairly predictable to determine whether an expression uses the C stack: it must call a C function.